Sagetrash/Ai-log-analyzer/README.md

 # GEMINI LOG ANALYZER

-This is the repo for my 7-day sprint for making a GROK endpoint to analysis error logs and provide solutions and explanations for them
+This is the repo for my 7-day sprint for making a GEMINI endpoint to analysis error logs and provide solutions and explanations for them